Deal Dead OOS for both colors

 You gotta relax - $800 or so for a flagship device nowadays is a norm.
 If it's too much for you to risk and you don't take good care of your phones, it's probably something that I wouldn't consider purchase since mobile phones do get move around a lot thus higher risk to break.

-I think the Note 9 at it's prime was a "perfect phone"cy wrote: ↑ All phones have flaws.
+cy wrote: All phones have flaws.
 If you need to find a perfect phone, there simply isn't one.
 Keep in mind only the people with issues will complain, but the people without won't.

 There's no "widespread" issues.
 Big camera bumps are prone to getting camera glass cracked.
 Unfortunately it's part of the deal when you get a modern phone with 3+ cameras and sensors.